 Jim: ...Because the woman said, “How could I terminate the life of this child?”

 Jim: And that’s what we’re doing.
 And that’s what gives us that fervor.
 It’s not money, it’s not fundraising - all those dollars go right back to helping women make that very decision.
 And I’m excited about it, and I’m excited that this culture is moving in a more pro-life direction.
 And I’m also excited that you’re providing the tools to argue this and to provide the Christian community the ability to state a clear case why a baby is a human being.
 And we’re not done yet, Scott.
 We are out of time today, but we’ve got to come back next time and continue this discussion.

 I do want to, uh, include some questions from some of the folks that are visiting in the gallery today - young people that are here, homeschoolers from their debate, uh, class - and I want them to be able to ask you a handful of questions, as well.
 Can we do it?

-And while you’re at the website, be sure to look, uh, for more details about Option Ultrasound.
-Jim, more than 400,000 babies is what we estimate have been saved.
+While you’re at the website, be sure to look for more details about Option Ultrasound, which is a terrific program.
+Jim, an estimated 415,000 babies have been saved through Option Ultrasound.